 NOTE 1: The allowed AF(s) in the ADM can be changed via OAM.
 The target AF information may be configured by the owner of the device via Inventory and Command operator.

-1. The AF requests to setup AIOT session with the AF information and optional the service area towards the NEF.
-The NEF selects AIOTF(s), e.g., based on pre-configuration or the service area, and requests to setup AIOT session towards the AIOTF(s).
+1. The AF subscribes to the NEF with the AF information and optional the service area.
+The NEF selects AIOTF(s), e.g., based on pre-configuration or the service area, and subscribes to the selected AIOTF(s).

+NOTE 2: It is assumed all the AIoTFs serving the service area and/or serving the AF are subscribed by the NEF.

 2. The AIoT device is triggered by events, e.g., pending data, power on, or device specific events.

 3. The AIoT device sends D2R message including AIoT NAS Report Request (Device ID, target AF, [data]) to the RAN Reader.
 In case there are pending data in the AIoT device, the data is included in the AIoT NAS Report Request message.

+Editor's note: How the AIoT device sends the D2R message to the RAN Reader is FFS.

+Editor's note: Whether the solution is applicable for UE Reader case is FFS.

-NOTE 2: Security aspects related to the Device ID and the data protection are to be defined by SA WG3.
+NOTE 3: Security aspects related to the Device ID and the data protection are to be defined by SA WG3.

 4. The NG-RAN selects an AIoTF, e.g., based on local policy or pre-configuration.